Starting with any SaaS CRM without existing customer data would be relatively simple. Just login, and start selling.

 I hope my struggles with entity defintions, data import, data transformation tools and integrations makes your CRM migration estimates more realistic.

-Data export is easy as well, so changing away from Pipedrive won’t be a problem either.
+Pipedrive provides many useful tools for data migration such as data import, Pipedrive API, duplicate checking and all the Marketplace apps.
+Data export is easy as well, so changing away from Pipedrive would not be a problem either.

 The number of Pipedrive integrations is increasing all the time, which makes your life even easier in the future.